 Five years ago The Complex was the generic Whispering Gardens Apartments placed in a rundown, income challenged neighborhood 12 miles south of The City.
 And no, before you ask, there wasn’t a garden in sight, whispering or otherwise.
 Then, with the economy on its inevitable, cyclical upward bounce, an enterprising developer bought Whispering Gardens and immediately announced a multi-million dollar, multi-month renovation project.
 The new name?
 UrbanEights.
 Sleek.
 Modern.
 Hip.
-But why UrbanEights, you may wonder?
-Because we’re only a short train to The City and because the street address is 888 Terrace Blvd.
+I know you're wondering, why UrbanEights?
+Because we’re only a short train ride to The City and because the street address is 888 Terrace Blvd.

-So millions of dollars were to be invested in UrbanEights.
+Millions of dollars were going to be invested in UrbanEights.
 Never mind the subway station next to door to the West and its related undesirables.
 Never mind the persistent homeless camped up and down the four-lane expressway to the East.
-And certainly never mind the bullet holes in the ‘76 station’s window directly across the street, on the Northern side.
+And certainly never mind the bullet holes in the Shell station’s window directly across the street, on the Northern side.

 She held a press conference, complete with ceremonial ribbon cutting and photo opportunities.
 Jackie wore a hard-hat, held the first pile of dirt on a gleaming gold shovel, surrounded by four local politicians, including the Mayor.
 She didn’t care that The City’s budget-strapped reporters didn’t show, nor did their rivals in surrounding communities.
 Only one local, county reporter made an appearance.
 But he was hungover and late.
 Jackie had planned for this lack of enthusiasm.
 Weeks before she hired the photographer, an ex-con who studied the craft while inside, and four local actors to play ‘reporters’ so she’d have a small crowd.
 She just wanted the pictures and press release for posterity.
 For the promise of what’s to come.
 I later learned this was her first real project without dad’s money or involvement.
 And in a new state, no less.
 What better way to signify her clean slate, her fresh start, than with photos of the event.
 Even if they were a bit staged.